jdyeakel/jdyeakel.github.io/teaching/ecology/section3.md

 > ## Discussion
 > 1. How does *cheating* the 3-D limitations of nature benefit organisms?
+In other words, what are the consequences of having a 3/4 scaling law rather than a 2/3 scaling law?
 > 2. What other natural things (living or nonliving) exhibit fractal branching patterns?